The Best Eco Friendly Toothbrush:

 In terms of environmental impact, Preserve scores in the top 10% of all B Corps (talk about crème de la crème!).
 CEO & Founder, Eric Hudson, came on our podcast to share about the mission and motivations behind Preserve—definitely worth a listen!
 We also mentioned Preserve in our 10 Favorite Planet-Friendly Businesses and their toothbrush is part of the reason why.

-The handle is made with recycled yogurt cups (and love, aw!) and is recyclable through Preserve’s mail-in recycling program or their Gimme 5 recycling program with Whole Foods.
 It was designed with a curved handle for a more natural and comfortable feel and to get those hard-to-reach places and it took only one brushing for me to get used to it.
 Other Preserve-users on the Grow Ensemble team actually now prefer the curve—a preference for toothbrush ergonomics we never even knew possible.

 Preserve toothbrushes are BPA free and come in a wide variety of colors.